vg-json-data/sm-json-data/region/region-readme.md

 where 0 is replaced with the node ID of the given node, and another where the `false` values in `leavesWithArtificialMorph` and `artificialMorph` are replaced with `true`.

-#### gModeImmobileRequires
+#### gModeImmobile

-Logical requirements to be able to restore control to Samus when entering the room with G-mode immobile.
-This should include an `enemyDamage` requirement to account for the damage Samus takes from the hit, or it may be `"never"` if there is no applicable enemy.
+This should be populated if there is an enemy in the room that will eventually hit Samus at the location where she spawns when coming into the room through this door.
+Being hit by such an enemy will restore control to Samus after entering the room with G-mode immobile.
+This object contains `requires` which are logical requirements for Samus to take the enemy hit.
+This should include an `enemyDamage` requirement to account for the damage that Samus takes.

 #### twinDoorAddresses
 A door node is considered to have a twin when the game has two sections that are visually identical, but are separate in the game's memory.
 The player will not know during gameplay that the two twin doors aren't actually the same.
 Both twins lead to the same destination door, but that destination door only ever leads to one of the twins, with the other only being reachable from within its room.
 An example (and the only known one currently) is East Pants Room, which has a another version of itself within Pants Room.